hselbie/a2a_orchestrator/README.md

 ### Adding New Agents
 1. Create new agent folder: `mkdir my_agent`
-2. Follow the pattern in `weather_agent/` or `cocktail_agent/`
+2. Follow the pattern in `weather_agent/` or `cocktail_agent/`:
+   - `my_agent.py` - Agent definition with LlmAgent
+   - `my_a2a_server.py` - A2A server with auto-registration
+   - `start.py` - Startup script (use absolute imports)
+   - `__init__.py` - Package marker
 3. Add auto-registration in your A2A server
-4. Define appropriate skills and capabilities
+4. Define appropriate skills and capabilities in AgentCard
-5. Add corresponding MCP tools if needed
+5. Add corresponding MCP tools in `mcp_server/` if needed
+6. Update startup instructions in this README

+**Important**: Use absolute imports in all new agent files to avoid import errors.

 ### Configuration